Skip site navigation (1)Skip section navigation (2)

 pathname-list

-whitespace.
-If pathname-list is omitted, mkreadmes defaults to
+space.
+If pathname-list is omitted, mkreadmes defaults to work on

 ENVIRONMENT